bretmorin/html-journey-notes/README.md

         }
         ```
 2. #### ***CSS Selectors***
+    - A universal selector which will apply to everything unless something overrides it in the cascade.
+        ```
+        * {
+            property: value;
+        }
+        ```
+        - It is very common to do a 'global reset' with the universal selector to take away default page elements so we can easily customize the page ourself
+            ```
+            * {
+                margin: 0;
+                padding: 0;
+            }
+            ```
+    - ID vs Class Selector
+        - ID isn't necessary, but is good if we only want to select that one line, as opposed to a Class which will reference the code underneath it, in a hierarchy.
+            - You can also use the Class selector multiple times, whereas ID names can only be used to reference one thing
+        - For ID, we would write
+            ```
+            HTML:
+            <p id="author"> </p>

+            CSS: uses # instead of .
+            # author {
+                font-style: italic;
+            }
+            ```
     - Selectors are powerful as we can create our own elements, in that we can define a section that already might have a CSS element, but there are certain ones that we want excluded from the main CSS properties into their own definition
         - We want to define a class name in the HTML so we can identify our selectors in the CSS file.
             - For example, adding a name to a paragraph section